ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Lookup plugins
 --------------

 Lookup plugins pull in data from external data stores.
-Lookup plugins can be used within playbooks both for looping --- playbook language constructs like ``with_fileglob`` and ``with_items`` are implemented via lookup plugins --- and to return values into a variable or parameter.
+Lookup plugins can be used within playbooks both for looping --- playbook language constructs like ``with_fileglob`` and ``with_items`` are implemented through lookup plugins --- and to return values into a variable or parameter.

 Lookup plugins are expected to return lists, even if just a single element.